Local structure of homogeneous $ANR$-spaces: Introduction

 \section{Introduction}

 By a \emph{space} we mean a locally compact separable metric space, and {\em maps} are continuous mappings.
 Reduced \v{C}ech homology $H_n(X;G)$ and cohomology groups $H^n(X;G)$ with coefficient from an abelian group $G$ are considered everywhere below.
-A space is said to be {\em homogeneous} provided that, for every two pints $x,y\in X$ there exists a homeomorphism $h$ mapping $X$ onto itself with $h(x)=y$.
+A space is said to be {\em homogeneous} provided that, for every two points $x,y\in X$ there exists a homeomorphism $h$ mapping $X$ onto itself with $h(x)=y$.
 Homogeneity of $X$ implies {\em local homogeneity}, that is for every $x,y\in X$ there exists a homeomorphism $h$ mapping a neighborhood of $x$ onto a neighborhood of $y$ such that $h(x)=y$.

-One of the reasons to investigate the homogeneous $ANR$-spaces is the well-known Bing-Borsuk \cite{bb} conjecture that every finite-dimensional homogeneous metric $ANR$-compactum is an Euclidean manifold.
+One of the motivations to investigate the homogeneous $ANR$-spaces is the well-known Bing-Borsuk \cite{bb} conjecture that every finite-dimensional homogeneous metric $ANR$-compactum is a topological manifold.
 According to Jacobsche \cite{ja}, a positive solution of that conjecture in dimension three implies the celebrated Poincar\'{e} conjecture.
-J. Bryant and S. Ferry \cite{brf} announced the existence of many counter-examples to that conjecture for every $n\geq 6$, but to the best of author's knowledge, the Bryant-Ferry paper is not published yet.
-Despite that the status of the Bing-Borsuk conjecture is unknown, it is still interesting to investigate the extend to which finite-dimensional homogeneous $ANR$-spaces have common properties with Euclidean manifolds.
-We show that homogeneous $ANR$-spaces have indeed some properties typical for Euclidean manifolds.
+J. Bryant and S. Ferry \cite{brf} announced last year the existence of infinitely many topologically different counter-examples to that conjecture for every $n\geq 6$ (the first announcement of Bryant-Ferry results was in 2018).
+For an additional background on the Bing-Borsuk conjecture one can see the survey \cite{hr}.

+Despite the existence of counterexamples to the Bing-Borsuk conjecture, it is still interesting to investigate the extend to which finite-dimensional homogeneous $ANR$-spaces have common properties with topological manifolds.
+We show that homogeneous $ANR$-spaces have indeed some properties typical for topological manifolds.
 The local structure of homogeneous $ANR$-compacta $X$ with a finite cohomological dimension $\dim_GX=n$ was established in \cite[Theorem 1.1]{vv1}, where $G$ is a countable principal ideal domain with unity and $n\geq 2$.
 In the present paper we improve the results in \cite{vv1} by considering locally compact homogeneous $ANR$-spaces and replacing the principal ideal domains with countable groups.
-Moreover, we also provide some new properties of homogeneous $ANR$'s or locally homogeneous $ANR$'s.
+Moreover, we also provide some new properties of homogeneous $ANR$s or locally homogeneous $ANR$s.